Developing with Phymes

 Continuous integration and deployment are orchestrated using GitHub actions on each pull request (PR) to the main

 branch.
 Unfortunately, debugging the CI/CD can be quite difficult and time consuming, so we recommend testing locally using a self-hosted runner.
-Since caching is not supported with act

 First, follow the instructions for downloading, configuring, and using the self-hosted runner.